kfjahnke/envutil/README.md

 the typical star-shaped artifacts).
 If the sub-pick-ups are 'too far apart', you may notice aliasing - of course depending on the input's spectrum as well.

+The big advantage of twining is that it does not interact directly with the source image data (all interaction is via the 'ground truth' spline signal) and it's operation happens in 'ray space'.
+The relieves the process from having to make assupmptions about the source image data (like, it's availablility over a given area or a specific geometrical structure) - the only thing which is taken for granted is the fact that the ground truth signal is available and precise, and the twining filter is set up so that it is adequate for the ground truth signal at hand so that it will stay within the boundaries set by the sampling theorem.

 Keeping this in mind, if you want to set up a twining filter yourself, either by passing twining-related parameters setting the number and 'spread' of the filter coefficients or by passing a file with filter coefficients, you